carloslfu/BB-editor/README.md

 ### BBlocks

-I'm working in [BBlocks][BBlocks-git] a flexible GUI for Blockly, this must work like a blockly extension ( for use with in Blocklify ).
+I'm working in [BBlocks][BBlocks-git] a flexible GUI for BB editor, this must work like a blockly extension ( for use with Blocklify ).

 [BBlocks-git]: https://github.com/carloslfu/BBlocks.js